Anas-bot/space-shooters/README.md

 # space-shooters
-This a game of space ships in the space developed using pygame
+This a game of space shooters developed using pygame